cptx032/PyDriveEx/README.md

 Simple PyDrive Extension.
 (Python)
 ====

-This package provides a simple extension of [PyDrive](http://pythonhosted.org/PyDrive/) that makes the Google Drive API tasks easier like common os module.
+PyDriveEx package adds simple utility functions to [PyDrive](http://pythonhosted.org/PyDrive/) for easy handling of the Google Drive API.
+You can handle Google Drive directories and files like built-in os module.

 Main extensions:

-* Support file path access for Google Drive directories and files.
+* File path access for Google Drive directories and files.
-* Provide easy create / upload function for Google Drive directories and files.
+* Easy create / upload function for Google Drive directories and files.
-* Provide delete function for Google Drive directories and files.
+* Delete function for Google Drive directories and files.
-* Support Google Drive file visitor like os.walk.
+* Google Drive file visitor like os.walk.

 ## Installation